 - Have you had intercourse since your last period

 As long as you meet the criteria, you are ready to have the implant placed

 Placement and removal

-After evaluating any abnormalities or potential blood vessels with a visual inspection, the gynecologist will now clear the desired implantation site with an antiseptic.
-Then, with a tiny needle, the doctor will inject numbing medication.
-After noting that the area is totally numb, they will get the implant, which comes in an injecting device, and inject the implant under the skin.
+After evaluating any abnormalities or potential blood vessels with a visual inspection, the gynecologist will clear the desired implantation site with an antiseptic.
+Then, with a tiny needle, the doctor will inject the numbing medication.
+After noting that the area is numb, they will get the implant, which comes in an injecting device, and place it under the skin.

 Manhattan Women's Health & Wellness (Midtown)

 Manhattan Women's Health & Wellness (Union Square)